morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 3. **Decide on the base case for the parameter and show that the theorem is true for this base case:** Base case n = 1.
 A binary tree with 1 node has 2 empty subtrees.
 The theorem is true for the base case
 4. **State your induction assumption (hypothesis) bounded from below by your base case:** Assume that the theorem is true for a tree T with k nodes, where k >= 1.
 That is, tree T has k nodes and k+1 empty subtrees
 5. **State what you are going to prove:** We must show that the theorem is true for a tree T' with k+1 nodes.
 That is T' has k+2 empty subtrees.
 6. **Start with the new case and restate it in terms of your induction assumption from step 3:** Consider T' with k+1 nodes.
 If we remove a node from T', we now have a tree T with k nodes.
 By our induction assumption, this tree has k+1 empty subtrees.
-Now, add a node onto tree T, thus restoring
+Now, add a node onto tree T, thus restoring tree T'.
+This removes an empty subtree of T, but adds on 2 more empty subtrees to the restored node, so T' has a total of k+1-1+2 empty subtrees (k+2) ... and k+1 nodes.
+7. **State what you proved:** Thus, we have shown that a tree of n nodes has n + 1 empty subtrees.
+Therefore, the theorem is true by process of mathematical induction

+# Recurrence Relations